The Best Fall Bucket List

 23. Watch an old movie.
 When I can sneak some TV time, mainly when Mark’s sports viewing has ended, we’ll pull up Netflix and watch an old favorite or one we haven’t ever seen.
 Funny, but we end up talking about the movie all day the next day.

 25. Go to a corn maze.
-Yup, in many places, the corn has been harvested or is really close to being harvested.
+Yup, in many places, the corn has been harvested or is almost ready to be harvested.
 We had Staheli Farms near our home in the St. George area.
 They have an elaborate maze every fall; it’s a blast!

 26. Carve a pumpkin.
-As grandparents, we hadn’t carved a pumpkin for years until a couple of years ago when we moved back north.
+As grandparents, we hadn’t carved a pumpkin for years until we moved back north a couple of years ago.
 It’s one of the challenges of living away from family.
-I’m looking forward to future years with grandkids and great-grandkids so we can have that fun experience every year.
 Check into finding a pumpkin patch where you can pick your pumpkins.
 That adds even more joy and adventure to the process.

 27. Go to the zoo.
-Although some animals may be getting ready to hibernate this time of year, most are still active and fun to interact with.
+Although some animals may be preparing to hibernate this time of year, most remain active and enjoyable to interact with.
 Invite a neighbor and her kids to join you for a fun day.

 28. Visit a Farmer’s Market.
-So many things are harvested and ready to purchase.
-Whether for fall meals or to dehydrate for the future, get out and save some money while providing financial support for our struggling farmers.
-It’s been a challenging year for many of them with floods and drought.
-They also often have crafts for sale you can use to dress up for those annual Thanksgiving traditions of family gatherings.
+A wide variety of items are harvested and ready to purchase.
+Whether for fall meals or to dehydrate for the future, consider getting out and saving some money while providing financial support for our struggling farmers.
+It’s been a challenging year for many of them, marked by floods and drought.
+They also often have crafts for sale that you can use to dress up for those annual Thanksgiving traditions of family gatherings.

 29. Bake Halloween cookies.
 In a recent post about Halloween, I mentioned that few people still give out freshly baked goods to trick-or-treat kids.
 Get busy and be the exception in your neighborhood.
 Hopefully, parents will let their kids eat freshly baked cookies; it’s worth a try.

 30. Dehydrate some sliced apples.
 Many varieties of apples are being picked right now.
 Before dehydrating mine, I enjoy some slices with cinnamon or soft caramel.
-A great treat this time of year.
-Some apple orchards will let you pick your own apples which adds to the fun.
+This is a great treat this time of year.
+Some apple orchards will let you pick your own apples, which adds to the fun.

 31. Do something nice for someone.
-With so many people feeling like they need to stay close to home, reach out to those you feel may need help shopping, taking their dog for a walk, sharing a home-prepared meal, or just a sit-down visit.
+With many people feeling the need to stay close to home, consider reaching out to those who might appreciate help with shopping, walking their dog, sharing a home-prepared meal, or simply having a sit-down visit.
 We all could use a lift!

 32. Listen to the birds.
 Yes, many of the birds are starting their flight south.
-Take some time to sit in your backyard and look for and listen to them as they travel through.
+Take some time to sit in your backyard and listen to them as they travel through.
 We live near a group of fishing ponds.
-This year we see and hear a bunch of ducks and geese as they use the ponds as resting places on their long journey.
+This year, we’ve seen and heard a flock of ducks and geese using the ponds as resting places on their long journey.

 33. Bake a cake.
 Recently, someone told me they hadn’t eaten a freshly baked, made-from-scratch, neatly decorated cake in ages.
 I filled the bill and loved every minute of the experience, as did they.

 34. Cuddle with a pet.
-We’ve been so busy lately unpacking and decluttering that our dog feels neglected.
+We’ve finished unpacking and decluttering, but our dog feels neglected.
 Mark is better at it than I am, but we’re trying to do better.
-He takes our little Izzy dog for a half-hour walk many mornings.
-She loves it and seems to sleep better and is in a better mood when we do.
+He takes our little Stella dog for a half-hour walk many mornings.
+She loves it, sleeps better, and is in a better mood when we do.

 35. Make your favorite squash soup.
 Many varieties of squash have done well this year.
 Mark and I have enjoyed our zucchini bread, but with the cooler weather, we’ll be putting our garden squash to work, adding flavor and texture to our next batch of homemade soup.

 36. Make a loaf of pumpkin bread.
-As mentioned above, pumpkin can be used in so many baked goods.
-Bake some loaves and take them around to neighbors, saving one or two for your family.
+As mentioned above, pumpkin can be used in a wide variety of baked goods.
+Bake some loaves, take them around to neighbors, and save one or two for your family.

 37. Rotate your pantry items.
 With all the good sales going on right now, it’s a perfect time to check your pantry inventory and do the annual rotation to use up those items near their “use by” date.

 39. Stock up on water.
-It’s hard to believe, but some places in the western US have run out of water and need the government to haul it in.
+It’s hard to believe, but some places in the western US have run out of water and need the government to bring in supplies.
 Don’t get caught short if your area runs tight during the drought; get some water.

 40. Replenish your OTC medications.
-With cold and flu season upon us, many stores are stocking up and offering many OTC meds on sale.
+With cold and flu season upon us, many stores are stocking up and offering a wide range of OTC medications on sale.
 Take advantage while you can.

 41. Turn on the news.
 I know it can get a little irritating at times to hear what’s being said, but I do feel that, even with the downer information, we all need to stay informed.